TomDotBat/pixel-karts/README.md

 2. Download the latest copy of [PIXEL UI](https://github.com/TomDotBat/pixel-ui/releases/latest) from its GitHub releases.
 3. Extract the zip files using your preferred ZIP extraction software (eg: [WinRAR](https://www.win-rar.com/) or [7-ZIP](https://www.7-zip.org/)).
 4. Drag & drop the folders into your addon's folder. **Ensure the addon folder and file names don't contain capital letters, otherwise it may fail to load on Linux servers!**
-5. Configure the addon by changing the config files in lua/pixelkarts/config/, the files you'll most likely only need to change are: sh_rank_levels.lua, sh_upgrades.lua sh_miscellaneous.lua and sv_database.lua (preferably in that order).
+5. Configure the addon by changing the config files in `lua/pixelkarts/config/`.
+The files you'll need to change are: `sh_rank_levels.lua`, `sh_upgrades.lua`, `sh_miscellaneous.lua` and `sv_database.lua` (preferably in that order).
 If your map is not supported (see supported maps section), you are able to set up a config for it in the maps folder.
 6. Add the [workshop content](https://steamcommunity.com/sharedfiles/filedetails/?id=2395634176) to your server's collection.